-Belgium, Spain, Serbia, Germany?
+Belgium, Spain, United Kingdom, Germany?
 So what!
 What separates us?
 A lot of things!
 What unites us?
 Even more!
 Spontaneity, self-doubt, fun, perfection, stress, fear, adrenaline, basic trust, joy, madness, and time and again: music, music, music.
 The intimate feeling of being able to strike a chord.
 To find each another.
 Among ourselves.
 And our listeners, our audience.
 So different.
 So united.

 The ADELPHI Quartet consists of four European musicians.
 Founded in 2017, the quartet studied with the Hagen Quartet at the Mozarteum University in Salzburg and received valuable support from Eberhard Feltz, Valentin Erben and György Kurtág.

 In 2020, the quartet was awarded 1st prize at the prestigious Irene Steels-Wilsing Foundation Competition at the Heidelberger Frühling String Quartet Festival and in 2021 became multiple prize winners at the 12th International Competition "Premio Paolo Borciani" in Reggio Emilia (Italy).

 At the Wigmore Hall International String Quartet Competition in April 2022, the quartet was also awarded 2nd prize and a special prize from the Esterházy Foundation.